ProfessionalWiki/SCSS/README.md

 	If no position is given, `main` will be assumed.

-    All files of one module will be compiled together, i.e. variables, mixins etc. will be shared between them.
+    All files of one module will be compiled together, i.e., variables, mixins etc., will be shared between them.

 * `variables`:
 	An array of variables and values to override the SCSS variables in the style files.
-This allows changing values (e.g. colors, fonts, margins) without having to modify the actual style files.
+This allows changing values (e.g., colors, fonts, margins) without having to modify the actual style files.
 * `cacheTriggers`:
 	Compiling SCSS is expensive, so compiled results are cached.
-This option lists files that when changed will trigger a flushing of the cache and re-compiling the style files.
+This option lists files that, when changed, will trigger flushing of the cache and re-compiling of the style files.

 	All files on this list will be checked for each web request.
-To minimizes the load on the file system and the time to build the page it is not advisable to just add all style files to this list.
+To minimizes the load on the file system and the time to build the page, it is not advisable to add all style files to this list.

 Here is an example definition:
 ```php